wlmbj/C3-Viz/template.md

 ### Attributes ###
 * `arcgisGeocoder` boolean; optional; default: true; By default, the Locator widget uses the Esri World Locator to find search locations.
 Disable this locator by setting this property to false.
 The Esri World Locator can be configured by specifying an object with the following properties:

-  - url: Url of the geocoder.
+  - `url`: Url of the geocoder.
 When undefined the ArcGIS World Geocoder is used.
   - name: Name of the geocoder.
 If you've specified multiple geocoders this is the name that will appear in the dropdown list.
-  - placeholder: Placeholder text that will appear in the input box.
+  - `placeholder`: Placeholder text that will appear in the input box.
-  - outFields: An optional list of out fields.
+  - `outFields`: An optional list of out fields.
-  - prefix: Text that will be prepended to the search string.
+  - `prefix`: Text that will be prepended to the search string.
 Note that since the text is appended you may need to add a space to the end of your prefix string.
 For example prefix:" coffee"
-  - suffix: Text that will be appended to the search string.
+  - `suffix`: Text that will be appended to the search string.
 Note that since the text is appended you may need to add a space to the beginning of your suffix string.

 For example suffix:
 >